Non-stationary difference equation and affine Laumon space III : Generalization to $\widehat{\mathfrak{gl}}_N$: Non-stationary difference equation

 that naturally appears in the Hamiltonian constructed from the universal $R$ matrix of $U_q (A_{N-1}^{(1)})$ \cite{AHKOSSY}.
 We have focused on the right block $\mathcal{A}_R$ of the non-stationary Hamiltonian.
 Similarly we can confirm the invariance under the Dynkin automorphism of the left block $\mathcal{A}_L$ with $q$-commutative variables $\check{x}_i$.
 The dihedral group invariance of the remaining parts of the Hamiltonian is trivial.
-Hence, we conclude that the non-stationary Hamiltonian enjoys the the full invariance under the Dynkin automorphism of $A_{N-1}^{(1)}$.
+Hence, we obtain Corollary \ref{Cor2.8}.